 A work by a single author is owned initially by that author.
-A work by multiple authors is a joint work, and the authors are coowners.66 A work made by an employee or certain types specially commisioned work is a work made for hire and it is owned by the hiring party.67
+A work by multiple authors is a joint work, and the authors are co-owners.59 A work made by an employee on the job is a work made for hire and it is owned by the employer.60 In addition, a few types types of specially commissioned works are eligible to be treated as works made for hire, if the parties agree to treat them as such in a suitable contract.